jefdaj/ortholang-demo/templates/data.md

 {% import "macros.jinja" as macros with context %}

-You can use any FASTA or GenBank file with OrthoLang, but this page lists the standard ones pre-loaded on the demo server.
+This page lists some standard data files pre-downloaded on the demo server:

+* BLAST databases from NCBI
+* Genomes and proteomes from Phytozome

-Clicking the load links below will type the corresponding `load_` function in the interpreter for you.
+Clicking a filename below will type the corresponding `load_` function in the interpreter for you.

-If there are many files for your species, try adding keywords: "brachy 460", "papaya faa", "araport11 protein primary", etc.
+Type keywords to filter the table: "papaya faa", "refseq", "araport11 protein primary", etc.

 To assign variables, type the variable name first.
 For example: "arabidopsis =".
 Then click the `load` button to auto-fill the rest of the line.

 Once you get the hang of it you can load your own files too: